zahidaliayub/RevolutionVR-Final-RVR/README.md

 Development process
 -------------------

-Futher Developers work is handled by Jim Blasko (jimblasko@yahoo.com) and the Voxels Team.
+Futher Developers work is handled by Michael Wheeler, Martin Repetto & Jonathan Heald longside the Voxelus Team, Email community@voxelus.com

 If it is a simple/trivial/non-controversial change, then one of the Voxels development team members simply pulls it.